There are many new people tuning in every day who don't know that.

 Ah, here it is.

-Jake Tapper said, as a former chairman of the Joyce of Staff, what do you make of this push and pull between the uh the federal government and the states?
+Jake Tapper said, as a former chairman of the Joyce of Staff, what do you make of this push and pull between the federal government and the states?

-Well, as chairman of the Joint Chiefs of Staff and Secretary of State and National Security Advisor, I have watched a number of these kinds of crises come and go.
+As chairman of the Joint Chiefs of Staff and as Secretary of State and National Security Advisor, I have watched a number of these kinds of crises come and go.

-And if you don't, then public opinion starts to drag you, the media pushes you.
+And if you don't, then public opinion starts to drag you.

-And so when something like this clearly is going to get beyond the capacity of whoever caused it, get beyond the capacity of local authorities, I think the Federal Government has to move in quickly and move in with uh to to use my favorite expression, decisive force to demonstrate that it's doing everything that it can do.
+And so when something like this clearly is going to get beyond the capacity of whoever caused it, get beyond the capacity of local authorities, I think the federal government has to move in quickly and move in with, to use my favorite expression, decisive force to demonstrate that it's doing everything that it can do.

-Well, General Powell, I stood a Wednesday, where is he?
+Lieutenant General Powell, I asked on Wednesday, where is he?

-Shows up on Sunday, he says, um, he pops his head out, and I guess he saw his shadow predicted two more months of Obama failure.
+He shows up on Sunday, says he pops his head out, and I guess he saw his shadow predicted two more months of Obama failure.

 He's moved too slowly in asserting leadership in the Gulf oil response.